-Top 10 Best Smoking Gifts for Christmas 2017
+Top 10 Best Smoking Gifts for Valentine’s Day 2018

 8. Best Pipe Smoking Gift: Incredibowl i420

 One of the worst things about glass pipes, is how inefficient they are for your bud.
 Even if you follow the “save the greens” (aka don’t torch the whole bowl) rule amongst friends, it’s still not the most economical way to toke.
+And if we’re being honest, a hot bowl rip isn’t the most pleasant thing on the planet.
 But to every rule, there’s always an exception.
 In this case, it goes by the name of Incredibowl i420.

 I personally own the mini version, and have used this large version multiple times.
 I can attest to its much more efficient use of dry herb.
 In addition, it features innovative cooling technology, which reduces the harshness and temperature of each hit.
+No more nasty, harsh hits.
 Plus, it’s available in a variety of colors.
 An Incredibowl is by far one of the coolest smoking gifts you can give.

 Price: $97.49 (25 percent off MSRP)